facebook/react/docs/tutorial/tutorial.md

 Today, we're going to build an interactive tic-tac-toe game.

 If you like, you can check out the final result here: [Final Result](https://codepen.io/gaearon/pen/gWWZgR?editors=0010).
+Don't worry if the code doesn't make sense to you yet, or if it uses an unfamiliar syntax.
+We will be learning how to build this game step by step throughout this tutorial.

 Try playing the game.
 You can also click on a link in the move list to go "back in time" and see what the board looked like just after that move was made.

+Once you get a little familiar with the game, feel free to close that tab, as we'll start from a simpler template in the next sections.

 ### Prerequisites